 Embed pandas DataFrames as images in pdf and markdown files when converting from Jupyter Notebooks

-A package to embed pandas DataFrames as images when converting Jupyter Notebooks to pdf or markdown documents.
+A package to embed pandas DataFrames as images when convert Jupyter Notebooks to pdf or markdown documents.

-When converting Jupyter Notebooks to pdf using nbconvert, pandas DataFrames appear as either raw text or as a simple latex table as seen on the left side of the image below.
+When converting Jupyter Notebooks to pdf using nbconvert, pandas DataFrames appear as either raw text or as a simple latex table.
+Below, we have a pdf showing both the plain text and latex DataFrame representation.

-This package was created to embed DataFrames into pdf and markdown documents as images so that they appear exactly as they do in a Jupyter Notebook, as seen on the right side of the image above.
+This package was created to embed DataFrames into pdf and markdown documents as images so that they appear exactly as they do in a Jupyter Notebook.
+Here, the same DataFrame as above is shown in a pdf converted using dataframe_image.

 pip install dataframe_image

 dataframe_image package and pass the file name of your notebook to the

 >>> import dataframe_image as dfi >>> dfi.convert('path/to/your_notebook.ipynb', to='pdf', max_rows=30, max_cols=10, ss_width=1000, ss_height=900, resize=1, chrome_path=None, limit=None )

 The new file(s) will be saved in the same directory where the notebook resides. dataframe_image will automatically find the location of chrome on Windows, macOS, and Linux.
 Set the

 You must have the following python libraries installed